Ahkonsu/wpproatoz-gf-extras/README.md

 ## Overview

 The **WPProAtoZ Enhanced Tools for Gravity Forms** plugin supercharges your Gravity Forms experience by adding powerful tools to manage submissions effectively.
-Restrict or allow entries based on email domains, enforce minimum text field lengths, block spam with WordPress’s Disallowed Comment Keys, and predict future spam using a custom database of terms from past submissions—all from an intuitive admin interface.
+Restrict or allow entries based on email domains, enforce minimum lengths for text and textarea fields, block spam with WordPress’s Disallowed Comment Keys, and predict future spam using a custom database of terms from past submissions—all from an intuitive admin interface.

 Developed by [WPProAtoZ](https://wpproatoz.com), this plugin is designed for administrators seeking precision and control over Gravity Forms data.